 SEN covers a broad spectrum of difficulty or disability.
 Children may have wide-ranging or specific problems.
 Eg, a child might have difficulty with one area of learning, such as letters or numbers.
 Or they might have problems relating to other children, or to adults.

 Having English as a second language is not considered by law to be a SEN.

 What if I think my child has SEN?

-You know your child better than anyone else, if your child attends a pre-school speak to their teacher or key worker.
-If your child is already in school (including nursery or pre school) talk to their teacher as a first step.
+You know your child better than anyone else, if you have any concerns talk to their teacher as a first step.
 You may also want to speak to the school’s Special Needs and Disability Co-ordinator (SENDCO), who organises extra help for children with SEN.

 Talk to the teacher/SENDCO about:

 - why you think your child has SEN